 The Amendment will become effective when it is filed with the Secretary of State of the State of Delaware.
-If approved, the Amendment will be filed as soon as practicable after the annual meeting.
-However, if stockholders approve the Reverse/Forward Split, the Amendment will be filed as soon as practicable after the completion of the Reverse/Forward Split.
+If approved, we expect that the Amendment will be filed as soon as practicable after the annual meeting.
+However, if stockholders approve the Reverse/Forward Split, we expect that the Amendment will be filed as soon as practicable after the completion of the Reverse/Forward Split.
 At the effective time, shares of Class A common stock and Class B common stock will become shares of New Common Stock, without any action on your part.

-Promptly after the effective time, EquiServe, our transfer agent, will mail each record holder of Class A common stock and Class B common stock holding shares in certificated form, instructions and transmittal materials for effecting the surrender of stock certificates for Class A common stock and Class B common stock in exchange for replacement certificates representing the number of whole shares of New Common Stock into which such shares of Class A common stock and Class B common stock and Class B common stock and Class B common stock who holds shares in a book-entry account a statement reflecting the number of shares of New Common Stock registered in their accounts.
+Promptly after the effective time, EquiServe, our transfer agent, will mail each record holder of Class A common stock and Class B common stock holding shares in certificated form, instructions and transmittal materials for effecting the surrender of stock certificates for Class A common stock and Class B common stock in exchange for replacement certificates representing the number of whole shares of New Common Stock into which such shares of Class A common stock and Class B common stock have been reclassified.
+EquiServe will mail each record holder of Class A common stock and Class B common stock who holds shares in a book-entry account a statement reflecting the number of shares of New Common Stock registered in their accounts.